 In both sexes, around the time of puberty, the adrenal gland also begins to secrete hormones that lead to the appearance of pubic and underarm hair.
 These adrenal hormones are controlled by different chemical signals than the other puberty hormones.

 In precocious puberty, a child's body begins changing into an adult's body earlier than anticipated.
+The definition of precocious puberty has traditionally been before age 8 in girls or age 9 in boys.
 Precocious puberty is more common among some families.